 To figure out your interest proration in this scenario, divide the annual interest by 12 months to find the monthly interest, and then divide that by the number of days in the month (30, in the case of November) to find the daily interest.
 Multiply the daily interest by the number of days remaining in the month (in this case, 15 days) to find the interest proration that will be debited from your account.

 The same principle applies to sellers who must pay interest in conjunction with a loan payoff.
 The seller in the above scenario would owe interest for November 1 through 15.
 In this case, both seller and buyer have a prorated debit charged to their account.

 Real Property Tax Prorations

-Taxes are most often paid in two installments.
-The next thing is to figure out if the period during which you are closing involves prepaid taxes.
 If the taxes are prepaid, and you are the seller, you will receive a credit.
 If the taxes are prepaid, and you are the buyer, you will be charged.
-The opposite is true if taxes are not yet due and payable -- sellers will receive a debit proration and buyers a credit proration.
+The opposite is true if taxes are not yet due and payable—sellers will receive a debit proration, and buyers a credit proration.

 Homeowner Association Dues Prorations

+If a seller has not yet paid homeowner association dues, they will be paid from the seller's proceeds, and the seller will receive a credit for the unused portion.
 For example, if the dues are $300 a month, the daily proration is $10.
-When a transaction closes on the 10th of the month, the seller will be charged 10 days of HOA dues or $100.
-The buyer will pay $200 for 20 days of HOA dues.
+When a transaction closes on the 10th of the month, the seller will be charged 10 days of HOA dues ($100).
+The buyer will pay $200 for the remaining 20 days of HOA dues.

-Insurance premiums are paid in advance.
-Buyers typically take out a new hazard / fire insurance policy when buying a home.
-However, if the buyer is assuming the seller's existing loan or buying on a land contract, a buyer might ask the seller to transfer the existing insurance policy.
+Insurance premiums are paid in advance, and buyers typically take out a new hazard insurance policy when buying a home.
+However, if the buyer is assuming the seller's existing loan or buying on a land contract, they might ask the seller to transfer the existing insurance policy.